and welcome back to our mini course on Talking about Time in German.

 As always, if you have any questions or suggestion about the article or the quiz, just leave me a comment.

 I hope you liked it and see you next time.

 0 of 6 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-You must first complete the following: 0 of 6 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Which German words refer to the very very close past, like “just” or “just now” (multiple answers) Which German word refers to the period between 1 and 4 hours before to now – like “earlier today”?
+0 of 6 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Which German words refer to the very very close past, like “just” or “just now” (multiple answers) Which German word refers to the period between 1 and 4 hours before to now – like “earlier today”?
 Which words refer to a past which is between 4 days and a couple of weeks ago – like “not so long ago”, “recently” or “the other day”?
 Which one is a proper translation for this sentence: What’s the proper translation for this sentence: What time frame does “früher” refer tor?

 0 Essay(s) Pending (Possible Point(s): 0)